fastrgv/hbox/README.md

 	* 6 Method 0 w/o inertia, i.e. 1-step. (similar to hbox6, the prior version)

 	* 10..16 triggers "baseline" option for the above 7 methods where only one or two heuristics are used.
 So simply add 10 to the method number 0..6 to invoke its "baseline" version.
 The methods 10,11,13,16 use only 2 heuristics (#1,#6), while 12,14,15 only one (#1).
 The 6 Heuristics (priority measures) are explained below.

-		Methods 14 & 15 are equivalent.
+	* 20,21,23,25,26 triggers the legacy definition of Pri#5 for methods 01356.

 * (5) [integer] TimeoutSec